erumd/Stay-RnB-Mobile/README.md

 ## Installation

-1. clone repo
+1. Clone repo.
-2. expo init AwesomeProject
+2. Cd into directory.
-3. npm start OR expo start
+3. In terminal "npm start" OR "expo start"

 ## Deployment